SUPERCAR NOSTALGIA IS A BLOG EXPLORING SOME OF THE GREAT OUT-OF-PRODUCTION AUTOMOBILES

 After a disappointing debut season in 1982, the Lancia 037 came good in 1983 by winning that year’s Driver and Manufacturer World Rally Championship titles.

-1984 proved a chastening experience for Lancia; the 037 scooped just one WRC victory (the all-tarmac Tour de Corse).
-By contrast, Audi’s revamped Quattros took seven wins en-route to both titles while the 205 T16 (introduced mid way through the season) took three.
+1984 proved a chastening experience for Lancia when the 037 scooped just one WRC victory: the all-tarmac Tour de Corse.
+By contrast, Audi’s revamped Quattros bagged seven wins en-route to both titles while the 205 T16 (introduced mid way through the season) took three.

 If Lancia wanted to win another World Championship, it was clear a new four-wheel drive Group B car was needed.